-No: Wait until all data is available.
-Then go step 5.
+No: Wait for all dependencies.
+Then go step 4.

-- 5. Collect all required input data. - 6.
-Send collected input data to simulator, perform the simulation step and get the time for the next step. - 7.
-Get all data from the simulator that other simulators need. - 8.
-Notify simulators that already wait for that data.
+- 4. Collect all required input data. - 5.
+Send collected input data to simulator, perform the simulation step and eventually get the time of a next step. - 6.
+Get all data from this simulator that are connected to other simulators and store it internally. - 7.
+Notify other simulators that already wait for this simulator.
+If there's any output which is connected to a triggering input of another simulator, schedule new steps for it (at output time).

-So how do we determine whether a simulator must perform another step of it is done?
+So how do we determine whether a simulator must perform another step or it is done?

 When we start the simulation, we pass a time unto which our simulation should run (world.run(until=END)).
-Usually a simulator is done if the time of its next step is larger then the value of until.
+Usually a simulator is done if the time of its next step is equal or larger than the value of until.
 This is, however, not true for all simulators in a simulation.
 If no one needs the data of a simulator step, why perform this step?